 Additional things for this day:

 – BUDAPEST COOKING CLASS: Dive into the world of Hungarian cuisine with this 4-hour cooking class and market tour in Budapest.
-After walking through the city’s Central Market Hall with your guide (and enjoying an optional hearty breakfast at the market), head to a professional kitchen for a hands-on cooking class.
+After walking through the city’s Central Market Hall with your guide, head to a professional kitchen for a hands-on cooking class.
 Learn how to prepare traditional Hungarian dishes and then sit down to enjoy a three-course feast with your fellow chefs and food lovers.

 Enjoy another day in Budapest and do some optional tours.

-– ETYEK WINE TOUR AND MEAL WITH CHOCOLATE TASTINGS (5-HRS): Departing from Budapest, you’ll be driven to the picturesque wine region of Etyek with an artisanal workshop to sample rich regional wines and learn the process behind making cheese or chocolate.
+– ETYEK WINE TOUR AND MEAL WITH CHOCOLATE TASTINGS (5 hrs): Departing from Budapest, you’ll be transferred to the picturesque wine region of Etyek with an artisan workshop to sample rich regional wines and learn the process behind making cheese or chocolate.
 You’ll then travel to three additional wine cellars to learn how the wine is cultivated, pairing the last visit with a 2-course meal.

 – DAY TRIP TO BALATON LAKE WITH TAPOLCA AND TIHANY: Stroll by the Balaton Lake, Hungarian sea.
 Visit pristine and authentic village of Tihany, get their home-made produced beer and visit paprika house and numerous ceramic houses.
 Continue to underground cave lakes of Tapolca and drive by boat on cave lakes.
 Besides that, Balaton Lake is famous for its wine there are also plenty of spas which you can combine with sightseeing, cruising around by boat on Balaton Lake.

-Private transfer to Budapest airport and flight to Bucharest.
-Driver will pick you up at the airport and transfer you to your hotel.
+Private transfer from your hotel to Budapest airport and flight to Bucharest.
+Driver will pick you up at the Bucharest airport and transfer you to your hotel.
+At leisure.

 Guided tour of Bucharest: The city tour will give you the opportunity to admire some of the landmarks of Bucharest, such as the Arch of Triumph (inspired by the one in Paris), the Atheneum (Romania’s most famous concert hall), the Revolution Square (where the 1989 anti – Communist revolt went nationwide), the Romanian Patriarch’s Church, and the Palace of Parliament (the world’s second largest building, after the U.S. Pentagon), built by Ceausescu, Romania’s Communist dictator.